johanberntsson/PunyInform/documentation/technical/techreport.md

 ```
 Verb number (255 - value is for "traditional Infocom reasons")

+## Grammar 3

+The GV33 format is documented here: [https://gitlab.com/DavidGriffith/inform6lib/-/issues/146](https://gitlab.com/DavidGriffith/inform6lib/-/issues/146)

 ## Grammar 2

+*Note that Grammar 1 is not used by PunyInform.*

 Grammar table is always located at the start of static memory (address
 pointed to by word at $0e in header).
 Word (Verb number) points to the